andrew1007/mrfa-demo/article/part1.md

 The minimum amount of information (that also passes strict equality) is passed from parent UI to its children.
 In `applyState`, the entire state tree is available, so we can use the identifiers (`id` and `fieldName`) to access data.
 The heavy lifting can be done inside `applyState` and data that will always pass strict equality (in this case a string) can be passed down.
 This takes care of rendering the cell's read state.

-### Performance scaling
+## Performance scaling

-The rerender overhead of typical apps scales linearly (1:1).
-If rerenders are not suppressed, twice the amount of HTML means twice the amount of nodes that the reconciliation algorithm needs to diff.
-But this is a non-issue when useless rerender suppression strategies are performed.
+The rerender overhead of typical architectures scale linearly.
+If rerenders are not suppressed, twice the amount of HTML means twice the number of nodes that the reconciliation algorithm needs to diff.
+But this is a non-issue when useless rerender suppression strategies are utilized.
 When done correctly, the responsiveness of the app and the size of the DOM have no correlation (aside from initial mounting).
 This can be seen by comparing the performance as the table grows in size.
 As the DOM size grows, the god component implementation responsiveness scales into the stratosphere.
-The optimized app has zero scaling issues in most use cases.
+The optimized app has zero scaling issues (in most use cases).
 Here is a comparison for ticking a row's checkbox.

 There is one operation that scales linearly in the optimized app: it is ticking the "all" checkbox.
-But despite this, the scaling is leaps and bounds better than the god component app.
-The god component app scales with the entire table and the optimized app only scales with the checkboxes.
+But despite this, the scaling is leaps and bounds better.
+The god component app scales with the entire table and the optimized app only scales with checkboxes.

 ## Algorithms Outside of UI